 Green Cape Lightstation Keepers' Cottages

-Perched on the edge of a peninsula, these 3 beautifully-restored cottages offer quality heritage accommodation with charming nautical decor.
+Perched on the edge of a peninsula, these three beautifully-restored cottages offer quality heritage accommodation with charming nautical decor.

-Along with a fully-equipped kitchen and dining and lounge rooms, each cottage offers a comfortable verandah, ideal for enjoying the sea air and whale watching.
-You can take a guided tour of the lightstation and walk part of the Light to Light walk.
+Along with a fully-equipped kitchen and dining and lounge rooms, each cottage offers a comfortable veranda, ideal for enjoying the sea air and whale watching.
+You can take a guided tour of the light station and walk part of the Light to Light walk.

-Experience the peaceful, misty mornings and relentless pounding seas from the comfortable isolation of the lightstation.
-Use it as a base to enjoy and explore the area in and around Ben Boyd National Park, returning to the cosy cottages and a warm fire during the winter months.
+Experience the peaceful mornings and pounding seas from the comfortable isolation of the light station.
+Use it as a base to explore the area in and around Ben Boyd National Park, returning to the cosy cottages and a warm fire during the winter months.
 The coastal walking track is nearby, along with beaches and great spots to fish.
-Whales can be seen on their migratory route between late May and December, along with seals and a number of seabirds.
+Whales can be seen on their migratory route between late May and December.